chakrahq/react-native-otp-input/CONTRIBUTING.md

 >4.
 Send a pull request.

 # Code review process
-The development team in TTT Studios looks at Pull Requests on a regular basis.
+The development team in ChakraHQ looks at Pull Requests on a regular basis.
 Depends on the PR reviewed, we might reach out with some feedback or clarification.

 After feedback/clarification has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

-TTT Studios appreaciate your interest and effort in contributing to the library.
+ChakraHQ appreaciate your interest and effort in contributing to the library.
 Look forward to your great Pull Requests!